Lead poisoning: Wildlife

 Lead, one of the leading causes of toxicity in waterfowl, has been known to cause die-offs of wild bird populations.
 When hunters use lead shot, waterfowl such as ducks can ingest the spent pellets later and be poisoned; predators that eat these birds are also at risk.
 Lead shot-related waterfowl poisonings were first documented in the US in the 1880s.
 By 1919, the spent lead pellets from waterfowl hunting was positively identified as the source of waterfowl deaths.
 Lead shot has been banned for hunting waterfowl in several countries, including the US in 1991 and Canada in 1997.
 Other threats to wildlife include lead paint, sediment from lead mines and smelters, and lead weights from fishing lines.
 Lead in some fishing gear has been banned in several countries.

 The critically endangered California condor has also been affected by lead poisoning.
 As scavengers, condors eat carcasses of game that have been shot but not retrieved, and with them the fragments from lead bullets; this increases their lead levels.
 Among condors around the Grand Canyon, lead poisoning due to eating lead shot is the most frequently diagnosed cause of death.
-In an effort to protect this species, in areas designated as the California condor's range the use of projectiles containing lead has been banned to hunt deer, feral pigs, elk, pronghorn antelope, coyotes, ground squirrels, and other non-game wildlife.
-Also, conservation programs exist which routinely capture condors, check their blood lead levels, and treat cases of poisoning.
+To protect this species, in areas designated as the California condor's range, the use of projectiles containing lead has been banned to hunt deer, feral pigs, elk, pronghorn antelope, coyotes, ground squirrels, and other non-game wildlife.
+Also, conservation programs exist that routinely capture condors, check their blood lead levels, and treat cases of poisoning.